alipeker/ChatBox/chat/README.md

-Example chat box with ReactJS and Bootstrap.\n
+Example chat box with ReactJS and Bootstrap.

-In the project directory, you can run:\n
+### In the project directory, you can run:

-cd chat \n
-npm start

-### Good First Issues

 cd chat
 npm start